Pika-Pool/login-system/README.md

 $ npm install
 $ npm start
 ```
-and open http://localhost:3000/ in your browser
+- open http://localhost:3000/ in your browser

 ### run as developer:
 - clone repo